sanket-98/sanket-98/README.md

 - 👋 Hi, I’m @sanket-98
 - 👀 I’m interested in python programming
-- 🌱 I’m currently Studying in BE comp
+- 🌱 Completed  BE comp with aggregate of 76%
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 sanket-98/sanket-98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.